oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 The definition of `typ` in Section 4.1.9 of [@!RFC7515] recommends that the "application/" prefix be omitted, so "example+sd-jwt" would be the value of the `typ` header parameter.

-Use of the `cty` content type header parameter to indicate the content type of the SD-JWT payload is also a completely reasonable approach to indicating the specific kind of SD-JWT in question.
+Use of the `cty` content type header parameter to indicate the content type of the SD-JWT payload can also be used to distinguish different types of JSON objects, or different kinds of JWT Claim Sets.

 # Privacy Considerations {#privacy_considerations}